Researchers Demonstrate Feasibility of UAV for Biomass Estimation

 2024-09-25

-Artificial forests are widely planted in northwest China, and their biomass estimation is fundamental for carbon trading.
+Artificial forests are widely created in northwest China, and their biomass estimation is fundamental for carbon trading.
 With the development of drone technology, Unmanned Aerial Vehicles (UAVs) have been extensively used for biomass estimation, enabling the acquisition of three-dimensional information of trees.

 In a study published in the International Journal of Applied Earth Observation and Geoinformation, a research team led by Prof. BAO Anming from the Xinjiang Institute of Ecology and Geography (XIEG), Chinese Academy of Sciences, estimated the biomass of young Picea crassifolia forests in Qinghai, China.